Last Updated: Dec 28, 2021

 Concern 1 – Selling the Migration Internally to CIO/CFO

 The first concern is convincing management within your organization to proceed with the migration to IPv6.
 Since IPv6 is most likely “not replacing” your IPv4 network, you will be running them concurrently – which impacts things financially since there are direct operational costs.
 You got it – dual-stack = two networks, so you are going to need to present this effectively so it doesn’t come across as “double the workload”.
-In this Concern, we mention the CIO or CFO, but this could just as easily be any other decision-maker or stakeholder in the project’s approval process.
+In this Concern, we mention the CIO or CFO, but this could just as easily be any other decision maker or stakeholder in the project’s approval process.
 This concern normally arises in other projects as well for similar reasons.
 Not everyone is an expert on technical matters, nor should they be expected to be.
-As IT professionals, however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based on fear, confusion, or past experiences that were not well planned or thought out.
-Since IPv6 can be a “disruptive” upgrade (especially if done incorrectly) and changes the networking game in a few ways, expect resistance by decision-makers.
+As IT professionals however, it does become our responsibility to communicate our expertise effectively so those that do make decisions can make them while informed, and not based out of fear, confusion, or past experiences that were not well planned or thought out.
+Since IPv6 can be a “disruptive” upgrade (especially if done incorrectly), and changes the networking game in a few ways, expect resistance by decision makers.

 The solution to this concern is communication.
-Decision-makers must know exactly what is at stake in the migration and what it means for the organization.
-This means studying the migration from multiple perspectives that your decision-maker will likely want to know about, and doing your homework twice so you are prepared for questions and other unexpected situations.
-It should also be noted that while the communication should not attempt to scare the decision-maker into a choice, results, and consequences are a part of this migration and must be communicated.
+Decision makers must know exactly what is at stake in the migration and what it means for the organization.
+This means studying the migration from multiple perspectives that your decision maker will likely want to know about, and doing your homework twice so you are prepared for questions and other unexpected situations.
+It should also be noted that while the communication should not attempt to scare the decision maker into a choice, results and consequences are a part of this migration and must be communicated.
 Techniques for communication should also be utilized such as targeting the audience with a style that makes them comfortable (dress, bound presentation, etc), and one that eliminates confusion while still being effective (not using too much jargon, relating back to other principles besides IT).
 Communicate effectively, and this concern should be easier to deal with.
+One example from the field: One of our customers was preparing for IPv6 and worked in data regarding the costs of maintaining and acquiring IPv4 space.
+These numbers (based on actual data) were great at getting attention of the executive team, but also showing that large blocks of IPv4 are an asset with intrinsic value and cleaning up their network could free up IPv4 space to be divested and leased.
+This could help defray the costs of IPv6 training and implementation while also providing that path to a post-IPv4 world.

 Concern 2 – The Cost

-Having the correct personnel on the project can help reduce costs.
-This personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to have nonetheless).
-The faster a plan can be written and proposed, the fewer hours and people it takes, reducing cost.
-Within this plan, it is also recommended to combine projects.
-Once the migration over to IPv6 begins, it can be combined with other projects running such as PC replacement or datacenter updates.
+Having the correct personnel on the project can help reduce cost.
+These personnel will need to be efficient at their tasks, communicate well, and have a variety of experience and points of view (not so much into other departments besides IT yet, but good to identify these stakeholders as early as possible).
+The faster an initial plan can be written and proposed, the fewer hours and people it takes, reducing cost.
+WIth the initial plan, it is important to balance thoroughness with “topic fatigue” – if stakeholders are brought in too early, there can be lots of push back before the project even gets off the ground and delays will mount.
+Suddenly no one wants to work on a project that has turned into a slog.
+Within this plan, have an ear out for other projects that would be candidates to go alongside with.
+Once the migration over to IPv6 begins, it can be combined with other projects such as PC replacement, application upgrade deployment or datacenter updates.
 This will perform two tasks at once, removing the need to revisit a project already completed, saving cost.
 Many of these ideas are already in use in many businesses to save cost through the same or similar means.
 You can also consult project managers or other organization resources for more ideas.

-From the monetary cost standpoint, most of it will be either new equipment to perform specific IPv6 functions or for new equipment not IPv6 compatible.
+From the monetary cost standpoint, most of it will be either new equipment to perform specific IPv6 functions, or for new equipment not IPv6 compatible.
 However, one specific cost to consider is an IPAM solution, which is a software suite that can index, search, and analyze an existing network IP address scheme.
 It is specifically mentioned here for its functionality, and should likely be mentioned as a topic of discussion in any team meeting or presentation.
+As you begin to scope out the IPv6 and IPv4 data that you have today and will need in the future, you may discover that the use of IP address metadata has changed since the systems/spreadsheets were put in place.
+It is worth revisiting this early on so that you don’t end up with an “I guess we need another tool to fill the gaps that we didn’t plan for” scenario.

 When dealing with the concern of cost, remember it includes more than money.
 It is any resource that will be used by the organization.
-Time and personnel are costs that should always be seriously considered.
-Consulting other business leaders on conserving cost is a good step, along with having good team members working on the project, and even soliciting ideas can help.
-At the very least, always try to never come in over cost and be realistic.
+Time and personnel are costs that should always be seriously considered and factored in.
+Consulting other business leaders on conserving cost is a good step, along with having good team members working on the project, and soliciting ideas can help.
+At the very least, always try to never come in over cost and be realistic in how funds will be allocated for a given timeframe.

 Depending on the structure of your organization, having an IPv6 Committee or Task Force is a great way to increase the visibility of IPv6, and also coordinate these shared efforts in a direct way.
 One of the big drivers of project cost within the organization can be mitigated by efficient communication.
 Silos can make communication more inefficient, so this strategy is a simple way to bring together the cultural and technical resources to make your IPv6 migration successful.